Blendify/blender-manual/blender_docs/manual/editors/file_browser/introduction.rst

 Navigation icon buttons
    Tools for navigation of files.

-   Left Arrow
+   Left Arrow :kbd:`Backspace`
       Move to previous folder.
-   Right Arrow
+   Right Arrow :kbd:`Shift-Backspace`
       Move to next folder.
-   Up Arrow
+   Up Arrow :kbd:`P`
       Move up to parent directory.
-   Cycle Arrows
+   Cycle Arrows :kbd:`Numpad .`
       Refresh current folder.

 Create Directory
-   Prompts you to enter the name of a newly created directory :kbd:`I` Recursion
+   Prompts you to enter the name of a newly created directory inside the current one :kbd:`I`.
+Recursion
    The number of directory levels to show at once.